Spcman/stable-diffusion-m1/_posts/2022-11-25-using-dreambooth-on-mac.md

 `OUTPUT_DIR stable_diffusion_weights/nigeladams`

 This is the output directory on gdrive where the check-point model will be saved.
-Once you have the model you can download it and use in other experiments or programs like DiffusionBee to generate the AI art.
+Once you have the model you can download it and use it in other experiments or programs like DiffusionBee to generate the AI art.

 ## Start Training

+Update to suit, here are my edits.

 ```python
 concepts_list = [